keeshii/io_export_overte/README.md

 - Text -> Text Entity
 - Web -> Web Entity

-Those entites are flat and their Z dimention will be always zero.
+Those entites are flat and their Z dimension will be always zero.
 The background color of the Text Entity will be taken from the object's material.

-This type of object will only be considered if the name does not match any other type.

 ### Light

 Add "Point" or "Spot" light to the scene and it will be exported as the light entity.
-Color of the light will be used as the color of the light.
-Othere parameters are taken from the object properties.
+Color of the light will be taken from light properties.

 ### Material